AVANGRID, Inc.: Massive Shareholder Support for Management of AVANGRID's Parent Company Iberdrola in a Record Year for the Company

 The company held its Annual General Meeting of Shareholders at the Torre Iberdrola in Bilbao today, April 28th, 2023.

-Iberdrola's shareholders have resoundingly approved all resolutions on the agenda at the company's annual shareholders meeting in Bilbao, with an average affirmative vote of more than 98% across all 22 items on the agenda, which covered results, dividends and corporate management; corporate governance and sustainability; remuneration; and the appointment and re-election of directors.
+The shareholders of AVANGRID, Inc.'s (NYSE: AGR) parent company Iberdrola have resoundingly approved all resolutions on the agenda at the company's annual shareholders meeting in Bilbao, with an average affirmative vote of more than 98% across all 22 items on the agenda, which covered results, dividends and corporate management; corporate governance and sustainability; remuneration; and the appointment and re-election of directors.

 The Iberdrola Annual General Meeting of Shareholders, held at the Torre Iberdrola in Bilbao, registered a quorum of 72%.